vplauzon/azure-training/aks-intro/README.md

 kubectl get nodes -o wide
 ```

 There should be three nodes.
-Their name correspond to the VM names in the VMSS.
+Their name corresponds to the VM names in the VMSS.

 Let's look at the namespaces: